-Romeo announces that he's over Rosaline and wants to marry Juliet.
+Nope, he's totally over Rosaline and into this chick Juliet.
 Will Friar Laurence perform the ceremony?

 The Friar's response: "Holy Saint Francis!"

-Friar Laurence provides a much-needed reality check.
-Romeo has been switching girls like highway lanes.
-Why, just the other day Romeo was crying over Rosaline.
-His tears haven't even dried yet and now he's talking about Juliet.
+Friar Laurence provides a much-needed reality check: Romeo has been switching girls like highway lanes.

-Finally, the Friar decides to help Romeo out but not because he's a romantic.
-Friar Laurence flat out tells us that he's got political motives – a marriage between Romeo and Juliet might reconcile the two warring families.
+The Friar decides to help Romeo out but not because he's a romantic: he's got political motives—a marriage between Romeo and Juliet just might reconcile the two warring families.

 So, in the name of reducing the yearly street-brawl-murder rate in Verona, Friar Laurence skips the lecture on fidelity and commitment and goes right to agreeing with the marriage.